This common misconception can wreck your progress.

 But before I gave up, I began logging the moments where I felt tension and soon noticed a new pattern: My neck was triggering in situations I hadn’t noticed before: when I thought I wasn’t being “productive enough”, when I was simply walking or talking, and in a few others.
 The original trigger—situations where I felt I wasn’t expressing myself socially—was still mostly gone.
 So I realized these additional triggers were probably always present—but they had been much less frequent than the triggers I had already worked on.
 So it made sense I hadn’t noticed them until now.

-First lesson: Even though I had defused the most common triggers of my neck tension, I hadn’t resolved every single triggers.
-The symptom had many triggers, each of which had to be worked on separately.
+First lesson: Even though I had defused the most common triggers of my neck tension, I hadn’t resolved every single trigger.
+The symptom had many triggers, each of which had to be unlearned separately.

 The second, more important, lesson: Progress looked vastly differently than I expected.
 I expected my neck pain would roughly gradually improve over time.
 So once my neck had been relaxed for a few weeks, I would be in the clear.
 Right?